 The LG 24MP59G-P is a decent 1080p IPS gaming monitor with great wide viewing angles and good gaming features, including AMD FreeSync VRR support.
 It is limited to a 75 Hz refresh rate, which isn't enough of an improvement over 60 Hz to please most gamers.
 Unfortunately, like most IPS monitors, it doesn't look as good in a dark room, and it has a fixed stand with bad ergonomics that can't be VESA mounted.

-The LG 24UM59G-P has a decent design.
-It has a glossy bezel and modern, V-shaped stand that give it a stylish look.
-Unfortunately, it can't be VESA mounted, and it has a very basic stand with bad ergonomics so it can be difficult to place it in an ideal viewing position.
+The LG 24UM59G has a decent design.
+It has a glossy bezel and modern V-shaped stand that give it a stylish look.
+Unfortunately, it can't be VESA mounted, and it has a very basic stand with bad ergonomics, so it can be difficult to place it in an ideal viewing position.
 It has decent build quality, with no obvious issues or concerns.

-Unfortunately, it cannot be VESA mounted, unlike the widescreen variant, the 29UM69G-B.
+Unfortunately, it can't be VESA mounted, unlike the widescreen variant, the LG 29UM69G-B.

 The borders are thick, so this isn't a good choice for a multi-monitor setup.
 There is a small gap between the bezel and the first row of pixels, but this isn't too noticeable.